 The EA is linked by default to the fictitious MetaTrader 4 forex account 52068425.
 Change this number to the account you want to allow use of the program.

-Follow the points above just replacing points 2 and 3 with the following ones:
+Follow the same steps above but replace steps 2 and 3 with the following:

 2. Copy the following code.